mierzwid/gap-workshop/exercise-07-aem-scripting/README.md

 # Exercise 7: Custom AEM tasks (scripting)

-As of `aem` object consists of complete API related with AEM on which all tasks are based, we have no limitations to implement own logic to perform any automation around AEM.
+`aem` object consists of complete API related to AEM on which all tasks are based.
+We have no limitations to implement own logic to perform any automation around AEM.
 Below tasks are just examples of using Gradle AEM DSL.

 ## Restart Scene7 bundle after deploying CRX package